 A red, butterfly-shaped rash over your nose and cheeks that is triggered by sunlight is one of the more unique symptoms of lupus, Dr. Lee says.
 At first, it may look like you simply have a flushed face from the heat but unlike a heat rash, a lupus rash may linger long after you’ve left the sun.
 Here are other diseases that show up first on your face.

 “Exhausted” doesn’t even begin to describe how tired you feel

-“This isn’t just your every day tiredness; with lupus you feel like you literally can’t get out of bed,” Dr. Lee says.
-Of course, exhaustion can have many causes ranging from depression to cancer to mononucleosis so this symptom on its own isn’t indicative of lupus but if it’s one of a longer list of lupus-like symptoms it’s worth considering.
+“This isn’t just your everyday tiredness; with lupus, you feel like you literally can’t get out of bed,” Dr. Lee says.
+Of course, exhaustion can have many causes ranging from depression to cancer to mononucleosis so this symptom on its own isn’t indicative of lupus but if it’s one of a longer list of lupus symptoms it’s worth considering.
 Find out about other conditions that might be making you tired.

 You have blisters in weird places

 A blister on your heel?
 Call a cobbler.
 A constellation of blisters inside your nose or mouth?
 Call a doctor.
-There are other illnesses that cause painful bumps on your body (such as STDs) but lesions on your mucous membranes are a common sign of lupus, Dr. Lee says.
+There are other illnesses that cause painful bumps on your body (such as STDs) but lesions on your mucous membranes are one of the common signs of lupus, Dr. Lee says.
 Here’s why millennials need to worry about autoimmune diseases like lupus.

 Your hair is coming out in clumps

 While lupus can affect either gender, 90 percent of all cases diagnosed are in women between the ages of 15 and 44.
 And one of the most devastating symptoms of lupus is the loss of your beautiful locks, Lee says.
 You may notice your hair thinning and losing significant volume over a short period of time.
 Here are more serious diseases that strike women more than men.